Archive for: Art. 23 PPD

 The biggest Polish telecommunication company – Telekomunikacja Polska S.A. posted on its website an offer to sell its databases.
 This offer was addressed to research and telemarketing companies, BTL advertising agencies, insurance companies and banks.
 TP proposed a disclosure of private telephone numbers of its subscribers as part of the database.
 Through this service the company was preparing a database of phone numbers compatible with the order placed and then it passed the database on a CD for a client with a protocol of receipt.
 The phone numbers could be selected or sorted according to geographical criteria.

-The Inspector General for Personal Data Protection ordered not to disclose of personal data of subscribers of Telekomunikacja Polska’s who are consumers within the meaning of Article 221 of the Civil Code – CC – (in Polish: Kodeks Cywilny) of 23 April 1964, Journal of Laws (Dziennik Ustaw) No. 16, item 93, with subsequent amendments, to third parties in the future.
+The Inspector General for Personal Data Protection ordered not to disclose of personal data of subscribers of Telekomunikacja Polska’s who are consumers within the meaning of Article 221 of the Civil Code – CC – (in Polish: Kodeks Cywilny) of 23 April 1964, published in Journal of Laws (Dziennik Ustaw) No. 16, item 93, with subsequent amendments, to third parties in the future.

 Article 221